KDE/digikam-doc/main_window/image_view.rst

    :license: Creative Commons License SA 4.0

-.. _image_area:
+.. _image_view:

-Image Area
+Image View
 ----------

 General Information
 ~~~~~~~~~~~~~~~~~~~

-In all eight views the Image Area shows the result of your selection or search on the Left Sidebar in the Icon Area.
+In all eight areas the Image View shows the result of your selection or search on the Left Sidebar in the Icon Area.
 Each image is displayed as a thumbnail.
 You can alter the size of the thumbnails using the magnifier slider close to the right end of the status bar.

 .. figure:: images/mainwindow_zoombuttons.png